TheRealGD/therealgd/README.md

 (You will need to setup .ssh forwarding in .ssh/config on your local machine).

 * Image linked in Discord should provide everything you need, make sure to pull latest master branch.
-* Then simply Run `sudo bin/console server:run *:80` to start the application.
+* Then simply Run `cp .env.dev .env; sudo bin/console server:run *:80` to start the application.
 * Navigate to <http://YOURBOXIP:80/>.
 Log in with:
   * gundealsdev
   * senditree